Ishmael Yartey

-Ishmael Yartey (born 11 January 1990) is a Ghanaian professional footballer who plays as a left midfielder or left winger for Norwegian club Alta.
+Ishmael Yartey (born 11 January 1990) is a Ghanaian professional footballer who plays as a left midfielder or left winger for Syra Mensdorf.

 Club career

 Yartey began his youth and professional career with Ghanaian club All Blacks F.C., before joining S.L.
 Benfica on a one-year loan deal with a buy option at the end of the contract.
 Former Benfica manager Quique Flores was the first manager that called Yartey to train with the senior squad, but he never debuted for the first team.

 On 15 July 2009, Yartey left Benfica and signed a one-year loan deal with S.C.
 Beira Mar.
 At the end of the season he signed for C.D.
 Fátima, on another one-year loan.
 In January 2011 he was loaned to Beira-Mar for a second time, for the remainder of the 2010–11 Primeira Liga season.

 On 21 June 2011, he was again loaned, this time to Servette F.C. of the Swiss Super League until the end of the 2011–12 Swiss Super League.

 On 19 July 2012, after returning to Benfica from his Servette loan, Yartey signed a four-year contract with French Ligue 1 club FC Sochaux-Montbéliard.

 On 26 March 2015, Yartey signed a loan contract with Portland Timbers of MLS with a transfer option from French Ligue 1 club FC Sochaux-Montbéliard.

 Yartey completed his move to Finnish top-flight side KPV Kokkola in July 2019.
 He scored on his competitive debut for KPV.
 He was voted the MVP on his debut game for KPV.
 Yartey also won the Man of the Match Award against giants HJK Helsinki.
 In that game he scored a wonderful goal for KPV.

 In January 2020, Yartey signed for Saudi side Hetten FC.

 In February 2021, Yartey signed for Finland Veikkausliiga side FC Haka.
 He scored two goals in March 2021 in pre-season friendly games for Haka.
 In January 2022, Yartey signed for Bahrain Premier League side Al Hidd Club after leaving Haka.

 In August 2022, Yartey returned to KPV until the end of the 2022 season.